-Many areas of health technology are rapidly developing in Mexico, such as: mobile apps; robots; 3D printing; telemedicine; machine learning; genome research; and drones and healthcare.
+Many areas of health technology are rapidly developing in Mexico, such as: portable and ingestible devices; mobile health apps; artificial intelligence (AI); robot health carers; medicine applied robots; 3D organ printing; blockchain; telemedicine; machine learning; genome research; drones; augmented and virtual reality; electronic records and big data, among others.
+As stated above, these technologies are in constant evolution.

-In relation to the above, most recent advances in digital health in Mexico have been mainly applied to three diseases: ischaemic heart disease, breast cancer and diabetes.
+In relation to the above, the most recent advances in digital health in Mexico have been mainly applied to three diseases: ischaemic heart disease; breast cancer; and diabetes.
 For example, with advances in the genetic analysis of diabetes, Mexican doctors and scientists may be able to predict which students within a student population are likely to develop diabetes, and therefore intercept with preventative measures that will save many costs in the future.